adelie.adelie_core.state.StateGaussianPinNaive64#

 List of indices that index a corresponding list of values for each active group.

-Ordering such that groups is sorted in ascending order for the active groups.
+groupsis sorted in ascending order for the active groups.groups[screen_set[active_set[active_order[i]]]]is theith active group in ascending order.

 Number of active groups.